Writing Your First Rapp

 lesson or on rocon page.

-file.
-Change default simulation
+touch follower.parameters5.
+Modify follower.launch file.
+Change default simulation value to true.

 Old value:

-<arg name="simulation" default="false"/>
+<arg name="simulation" default="false"/>New value:

-6. Add this string in follower.rapp
+<arg name="simulation" default="true"/>6.
+Add this string in follower.rapp file.

 display: Follower